Educational Leadership (MS)

 Ph.D.
 University of Michigan

-Dr. Anne M. Morris is an Associate Professor and Madonna University’s Associate Dean of Institutional Effectiveness.
+Dr. Anne M. Morris is an Associate Professor.
 Her doctoral degree is in Educational Leadership and her professional interests include organizational change, assessment, strategic planning, and K-12 Catholic schooling.
 Dr. Morris teaches in the Educational Leadership master’s program.
 She is a member of the Academic Excellence Committee for the Archdiocese of Detroit and serves as a board member for a local Catholic elementary school.